awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appsync-functionconfiguration.md

 `SyncConfig`  <a name="cfn-appsync-functionconfiguration-syncconfig"></a>
 Describes a Sync configuration for a resolver\.
-Contains information on which Conflict Detection as well as Resolution strategy should be performed when the resolver is invoked\.
+Specifies which Conflict Detection strategy and Resolution strategy to use when the resolver is invoked\.
 *Required*: No
 *Type*: [SyncConfig](aws-properties-appsync-functionconfiguration-syncconfig.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)